Learn how to make a classic, DIY toy box out of wood!

 Well a DIY toy chest was the perfect solution!

-You can get the printable DIY toy box plans for easy building below too!
+You can get the tutorial, how to video, and printable DIY toy box plans for easy building below too!

 The final size of this DIY wooden toy box is 16″ tall x 36″ wide x 17″ deep